koush/docs.scrypted.app/homekit-troubleshooting.md

 If recordings dont work, it's generally because of a few reasons, **follow the steps to determine where it is failing before asking for help**:

 1) The motion wasn't triggered.
-You can view if there are motion events in the camera `Events` section (a small icon button next to the `Console` button`.
+You can view if there are motion events in the camera `Events` section (a small icon button next to the `Console` button.
 If no motion event was delivered to Scrypted this may be for several reasons which may depend on the camera type, including:
   * Local cameras:
     * Motion detection is disabled in the camera.
 Enable in the camera manufacturer admin app/webpage.
     * There are no motion zone configured on the camera, and there is no default zone.
 Configure in the camera manufacturer admin app/webpage.